Airway-Focused Orthodontic Treatment

 How We Treat Airway Problems

-At Foundations Orthodontics, we treat children, teenagers and adults with a variety of breathing and airway problems, including nasal obstruction and sleep apnea in Denver.
+At Foundations Orthodontics, we treat children, teenagers, and adults with a variety of breathing and airway problems, including nasal obstruction and sleep apnea in Centennial and Grand County.
 We do this through what’s known as maxillary expansion, which means expanding, or widening, the upper jaw and palate.

 Maxillary expansion can often: